Dr. Elizabeth S. Jeffers Departmental Lecturer

-My current research is focused on two key topics: the impacts of global environmental change on nutrient cycling in terrestrial ecosystems, how this variability impacts the quality of forage plants and thus alters the fitness of large bodied consumers.
+I lead research into the impacts of global environmental change on geochemical cycling in terrestrial ecosystems, how this variability impacts the quality of forage plants and in turn alters the fitness of large bodied consumers.
 This research involves the collection and modelling of long-term ecological data from natural archives including sedimentary deposits, tree rings and fossil bones.
-I lead a number of research projects (described below) and invite applications from doctoral students and postdoctoral researchers who are keen to develop novel research projects in these or related areas.
+I lead a number of research projects (described below) and invite applications from doctoral students and postdoctoral researchers who are interested in these or related topics.

 How does rising atmospheric carbon dioxide and climate change affect the amount of toxins produced by plants?
 I am developing a new palaeoecological proxy for plant-derived toxin production that will be used to assess the influence of long-term changes in climate and resource availability on the amount of toxic biominerals produced by plants in natural ecosystems.
 This work is funded by a Royal Society Research Grant (RG160094).

 What are the consequences of large herbivore species losses for ecosystem processes?
 The fossil record is being used to track the ecological consequences of Late Pleistocene declines in large-herbivore populations.
 Ecosystem dynamics are reconstructed from a number of palaeoecological sources while mechanistic and network modelling of these data provide unique insights into the cascading effects of consumer extirpations on key ecosystem processes.
 Previous work has been published in New Phytologist, and Journal of Ecology while a new programme is being developed to investigate the complex interactions between plant, herbivore and invertebrate population dynamics and changes in terrestrial N availability and climate.
 Collaborators on this project include Nicki J. Whitehouse (Plymouth University), Steve Brooks (Natural History Museum, London), Mike Bonsall and Kathy Willis (Department of Zoology, University of Oxford, Adrian Lister (Natural History Museum, London) and Darren Mann (Museum of Natural History, University of Oxford).